ax-llm/ax/README.md

 | qna-use-tuned.ts    | Use the optimized tuned prompts                         |
 | streaming.ts        | Assertions and output processing while streaming        |

-## Reasoning + Function Calling

-Often you need the LLM to reason through a task and fetch and update external data related to this task.
-This is where reasoning meets function (API) calling.
-It's built-in so you get all of the magic automatically.
-Just define the functions you wish to you, a schema for the response object and thats it.

-There are even some useful built-in functions like a `Code Interpreter` that the LLM can use to write and execute JS code.

-We support providers like OpenAI that offer multiple parallel function calling and the standard single function calling.

 ## Built-in Functions